-Pavna K. Sodhi, Ed.D. is a registered psychotherapist, author, researcher, and educator with over 20 years of psychotherapy and research experience.
+Pavna K. Sodhi, Ed.D. is a registered psychotherapist, author, and adjunct professor with over 20 years of psychotherapy and research experience.

 Her unique perspective and research on immigrant issues, ethnic identity formation, sexual minorities, and multicultural mental health concerns has been featured in both national and international scholarly journals and books.

-Pavna's work continues to be published in scholarly journals, anthologies, and books.
+Pavna's work continues to be published in peer reviewed journals, anthologies, and books.

 Professional Certifications and Memberships